 Family life has changed due to the recent social, economic and political changes.
 Many parents, especially fathers, have emigrated in search of employment: the typical Armenian migrant worker is a married man between the ages of 41 and 50.
 The women who stay behind find it harder to find employment and earn less than their male counterparts.
 This, in turn affects the lives of the children in their care.
 An estimated four per cent of children under the age of 14 go out to work in order to make extra money.

 Although the situation has improved in recent years, health and education services continue to be under-funded.
-The government has made the improvement of education a priority.
-Regarding health: some mothers and children, particularly in rural areas, have difficulties accessing high quality health care.

 In spite of recent initiatives, families are often not given the support they need to be able to stay together.
 As a result, the majority of children who are taken into care are the so-called “social orphans” who have one or two parents still alive.
 They are mostly taken into institutions due to poverty, or issues related to it.
 Many continue to be placed in orphanages, some of which have existed since the Soviet era.
 Children growing up in these settings are often stigmatized and their future development is therefore limited.
 Alternative care settings are particularly limited for disabled children.